1976 anti-Muslim violence in Puttalam: Aftermath

 The police took the deceased from the mosque and issued death certificates.
 Some Muslims accused the police of disrespecting the dead bodies.
 The injured were taken to Dr. Illyas' home or the Chilaw hospital under guard.
 Funerals of the dead Muslims took place the next day with police protection, but there was a curfew and Muslims were unpermitted to leave their homes or the town for several days.

 A government fact-finding team visited Puttalam and the Ceylon Daily Mirror reported that the team suggested to Prime Minister Sirimavo Bandaranaike that the riots resulted from a small dispute being inflamed by "political spies".
 It also reported that disturbances in Nikaweratiya were caused by outsiders.

 In parliament, Bandaranaike falsely blamed the mosque shooting on Muslims firing at the police after being misinformed by the Puttalam police.
 The government transferred the police officers from Puttalam but refused calls for a public inquiry into the violence.
 A magisterial inquiry ruled the shooting as "justifiable homicide".
 Bandaranaike also blamed "politically motivated mischief makers" for the communal tensions.

 Tamil leader S. J. V. Chelvanayakam raised the issue of the mosque shooting in the parliament while some Muslim leaders remained silent.
 M. H. M. Ashraff, founder of the Muslim United Front, appreciated this gesture and campaigned for Chelvanayagam's newly-formed Tamil United Liberation Front (TULF) in its goal of establishing an independent state for the Tamil-speaking people.

-Two months after the riots, UNP MP M. H. M. Naina Marikar told parliament that Puttalam Muslims had been traumatised by the February violence and that those displaced had not been given adequate assistance or shelter.
+Two months after the riots, United National Party (UNP) MP M. H. M. Naina Marikar told parliament that Puttalam Muslims had been traumatised by the February violence and that those displaced had not been given adequate assistance or shelter.
 He also had complained that Rajapaksha, despite having earlier promised compensation, did not provide any.
 Later, in September 1983, Marikar, now acting minister of finance and planning, paid compensation to those shot at the mosque.
 Muslims reported that compensation of Rs.
 25,000 for the deceased and Rs.
 15,000 for the injured were awarded, but property damage was not compensated.

 Legacy

-TULF's historic Vaddukoddai Resolution adopted on 14 May 1976 cited the police and mob violence against Muslims as examples of government brutality towards Tamil-speaking people to terrorize them.
+The TULF's historic Vaddukoddai Resolution adopted on 14 May 1976 cited the police and mob violence against Muslims as examples of government brutality towards Tamil-speaking people to terrorize them.

-The UNP sought to politicize the violence.
+As the main opposition party, the UNP sought to politicize the violence.
 During its campaign for the 1977 Sri Lankan parliamentary election, it made an election promise that, if elected, it would launch an inquiry into the violence.
+The UNP subsequently won a landslide victory at the election, securing a supermajority in parliament.